Me & Cognitive Behavioural Therapy

 Nope.
 Hear that 'what if' and drop kick it away

 Close your eyes, take a deep breath or two and let your mind go find something safe

 I sat for about a minute before blurting out an apology for taking so long.
 Adam reminded me this was my time and I could take as long as I needed.
 It took me around 5 minutes before one particular image came to mind.
 (This view I now see everyday from where I now live.)
 I could see the Loch where my partner lived and the amazing colours that can be seen at sunset or sunrise.
 As I enjoyed the picture in my mind apparently I smiled, ever so slightly, but it was a smile none the less.

 Now that looks promising.
 I want you investigate every part of the image.
 Enjoy the colours.
 Imagine what you would smell if you were there.
 What can you hear?

-I continued to have weekly sessions with Adam for several months which then decreased in regularity to the point of finally stepping out into the world armed with complete wellbeing toolkit and the determination to be well and to be happy.
+I continued to have weekly sessions with Adam for several months, which then decreased in regularity to the point of finally stepping out into the world armed with a complete wellbeing toolkit and the determination to be well and to be happy.

 Here is a link to MINDs website that tells you about CBT.